derp000/biology-mhs/frontend/README.md

 Run `cd SnailSite`, then `npm i`, then `npm run dev`

+Note that the Firebase config is exposed to client.
+However, this is not necessarily problematic as the API key is not a secret and can be restricted.
+See the [docs](https://firebase.google.com/docs/projects/api-keys#general-info) for more info.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: